Acting

 Certificate in Drama

-An applicant who has demonstrated professional commitment through working in the field, but never completed an undergraduate degree, is eligible to pursue the Certificate in Drama program.
-Certificate and M.F.A. candidates admitted into the Acting program train together and follow the same course of study.
-All candidates for the certificate program must be out of high school for a minimum of five years by the date of their audition.
+An applicant who has demonstrated professional commitment through working in the field, but never completed an undergraduate degree, is eligible to pursue the Certificate in Drama degree in Acting.
+Certificate in Drama and M.F.A. degree candidates admitted into the Acting program train together and follow the same course of study.
+All candidates for the Certificate in Drama degree must be out of high school for a minimum of five years by the date of their audition.
 An applicant who has been out of high school for fewer than five years will not be considered for admission and cannot audition for the Acting program.
 The applicants should be prepared to undertake graduate level academic work and advanced training in acting techniques.
-Applicants for certificate status follow the application and audition procedures outlined above.
+Applicants for Certificate in Drama degree follow the application and audition procedures outlined above.